DNS Request to Suspicious Top Level Domain

 Recommendation

-- Deploy the provided Sigma rule to your SIEM and tune it for your Linux environment, prioritizing critical servers and workstations.
+- Deploy the provided Sigma rule to your SIEM and tune for your environment to detect DNS queries to commonly abused TLDs on Linux systems.

-- Ensure DNS logging is enabled for all Linux endpoints, capturing
+- Ensure DNS logging is enabled on all Linux endpoints and network devices to capture

 Detection coverage 1